monirz/gotri/README.md

 ## Get Suggestion list with the prefix character

- Searching a character `a` with the inserted words from the previous example.
+ Searching the character `a` with the inserted words from the previous example.

 ```go
 resultArr := t.GetSuggestion("a", 2)